ahansen03/MATH244Project/data/README.md

 This is the folder in which we will save all of our data used for the project.

+# Data Source

+The hits/nonhits datasets were collected from [MusicOSet](https://marianaossilva.github.io/DSW2019/updates.html).
+MusicOSet data was collected by researchers using the Spotify API and Billboard Hot 100 data.

+The nonhits dataset is particularly large, so we uploaded a csv file of the first 100 rows to this Github folder.

 # Codebook

 1. "duration_ms": The length of the track (in milliseconds).